ethanwicker/ethanwicker.github.io/_posts/2021-01-08-multiple-linear-regression-001.md

 ### Maybe in this post mention inspiration and modeled after ISL text

+### Maybe write this intro and have my test post be a comparison of Python methods with code

 Multiple linear regression is an extension of the simple linear regression model.
 In its simplest form it is a relatively inflexible method that can produce insightful results and accurate predictions under certain conditions.
 However, multiple linear regression has also been shown to be highly extensible, and many of these extensions (such as ridge regression, lasso regression, and logistic regression) vastly expand the usefulness and applicability of the linear regression paradigm.

 In this post, I'll briefly introduce the multiple linear regression model.
 I'll discuss fitting of the model, estimating coefficients, and assessing model accuracy.
 Lastly, I'll also compare and contrast the Python packages scikit-learn and statsmodels as they relate to statistical inference and prediction using the multiple linear regression model.
 For this brief introduction, I'll constrain myself to only considering quantitative predictors.
 In future posts, qualitative predictors as well as interaction terms will be explored.